Grimur12/VNL1_24_H7/DOCS/Dagbók.md

   - finish the Logic Layer
   - Get the UI layer almost finished or to finished position
   - We need to focus on connecting the branches and comment on our code.
+  -

+Work done:
+  - our code is currently running but we want to make the program look nicer on the UI part, so we will be working on that
+  - we will see how pretty table works and maybe we will use that
+  - Maintenance layer has been done
+  -

   TODO: